Low Lift Ways to Progress in Your AP Class

 Free Up Time

 The other way you can free up time is by doing things for other classes early.
 It may be that you don't have energy to take notes from your textbook.
-But you may have energy to review your Spanish flashcard.
+But you may have energy to review your Spanish flashcards.
 Or, perhaps the book you're reading in English is pretty straightforward.
-Maybe you are scheduled to work the night before three major exams.
-Could you switch shifts and work an earlier shift so that you can focus the night before the exam?
+Sometimes, shuffling things makes life easier.

 Be A Friend To Your Current Self